Azerbaijan, Cambodia hold political consultations | News.az

 Azerbaijan, Cambodia hold political consultations

+Bilateral political consultations have been held between the ministries of Foreign Affairs of Azerbaijan and Cambodia.

-Azerbaijan and Cambodia have held political consultations in the city of Phnom Penh.
-Azerbaijan`s delegation was led by Deputy Minister of Foreign Affairs Ramiz Hasanov, while Secretary of State of the Ministry of Foreign Affairs and International Cooperation Uch Borit headed the Cambodian delegation.
+Azerbaijan was headed by Deputy Foreign Minister Khalaf Khalafov, while Secretary of State for Ministry of Foreign Affairs and International Cooperation Ouch Borith chaired the Cambodian side.

-The two countries discussed the current state of bilateral relations and exchanged views on future steps to expand and strengthen cooperation in a variety of areas, particularly economy and trade.

-Azerbaijan and Cambodia also discussed the advancement of the bilateral political dialogue and the expansion of cooperation within international organizations.
+Mr. Khalafov said the visit of the Cambodian delegation to Azerbaijan would be beneficial in terms of strengthening the political dialogue and bonds.
+He further stressed that the meeting would create an important base for development of cooperation in variety of fields.
+The Deputy FM noted there are wide opportunities for cooperation between Azerbaijan and Cambodia in the political, humanitarian, economic, agricultural, energy, health fields.

+Mr. Khalafov informed the delegation about the large-scale energy and transport projects carried out under the initiative of Azerbaijan.
+He stressed that recently initiated East-West, North-South, South-West transport corridors opens vast opportunities for cooperation.

 News.Az